On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

 A \emph{planar binary tree} is a planar rooted tree for which every internal node has two children.
-A \emph{levelled binary tree} (or simply \emph{levelled tree}) is a binary tree $\tau$ together with a linear extension of the poset $(\mathbb{V}(\tau), \leq_{\tau})$.
-Levelled trees are also called \emph{ordered binary tree} (see \cite{AS2006}).
-By definition, a levelled tree with degree one is the root tree (see Fig \ref{fig:2}).
-Also, notice that the root tree has no internal vertices and correspond to levelled tree $(\sbt,\emptyset)$ where $\emptyset$ denotes the unique function from the empty set to the empty set.
+A~\emph{levelled binary tree} (or simply \emph{levelled tree}) is a binary tree $\tau$ together with a~linear extension of the poset $(\mathbb{V}(\tau), \leq_{\tau})$.
+Levelled trees are also called \emph{ordered binary trees} (see~\cite{AS2006}).
+By definition, a levelled tree with degree one is the root tree (see Figure~\ref{fig:2}).
+Also, notice that the root tree has no internal vertices and corresponds to levelled tree $(\sbt,\varnothing)$ where $\varnothing$ denotes the unique function from the empty set to the empty set.